 In the morning, you’ll hop a brief flight from Lukla to Kathmandu, where your journey both began and ends.
 You’ll transfer to your hotel upon landing for some much-needed solo rest and reflection after your trek conquering the Himalayas.
 We’ll reunite in the evening for a farewell dinner at one of the best Nepalese restaurants in town, where we’ll be eager to hear your feedback on the trip.

 DAY 14 – KATHMANDU: DEPARTURE DAY

 Your adventure in Nepal comes to an end today!
 There is nothing to do but trade emails with your travel companions and organize your photos.
-A representative from Himalayan Glacier will take you to the airport, approximately 3 hours before your scheduled flight.
+A representative from NVDP will take you to the airport, approximately 3 hours before your scheduled flight.
 On your way home you’ll have plenty of time to plan your next adventure in the wonderful country of Nepal

 Please contact us firstname.lastname@example.org for charity trekking and Social project in Nepal

 |1st September, 2018||14th September, 2018||USD1550||Guaranteed|

 |18th September, 2018||2nd October, 2018||USD1550||Guaranteed|

 |10th November, 2018||24th November,2018||USD1550||Guaranteed|

 - Airport pickups and drops in a private vehicle

 - 3-star hotel accommodation in Kathmandu with breakfast